Lant Pritchett: Selected publications

+Engagement with global development

+Pritchett is an active participant in global development discussions and has contributed to several international forums.
+He has delivered lectures at academic conferences, policy workshops, and public events, focusing on topics such as education reform, governance, and migration.

+Critiques and influence

+Pritchett's work has been influential in shaping policy debates on education, migration, and governance.
+However, some of his ideas, particularly on migration and institutional reform, have faced critique for their feasibility in politically constrained environments.
+Despite this, his contributions remain significant in framing development challenges and proposing evidence-based approaches to address them.

-Pritchett Test
+Pritchett test

 Pritchett recently proposed a four-part "smell test" for pro-development policies.
 The 'test' isn't a pure post-hoc impact assessment, but specifically addresses whether a pro-development policy should be implemented or changed at all.
 Notable growth economist Paul Romer summarizes the four criteria, using X as the variable targeted by policy: